MauriceGit/Voronoi_Image_Manipulation/README.md

 This project implements a small, lightweight tool for real-time image manipulation with Voronoi/Delaunay data structures.

-The focus of this project was, to enable users without knowledge of voronoi or delaunay specifics, to experiment and play with different looks a voronoi or delaunay structure can give to an image.
+The focus of this project was, to enable users without knowledge of Voronoi or Delaunay specifics, to experiment and play with different looks a Voronoi or Delaunay structure can give to an image.

-Some time ago I implemented a similar effect (also voronoi/delaunay) in Python ([github.com/MauriceGit/Delaunay_Triangulation](https://github.com/MauriceGit/Delaunay_Triangulation)).
-The main goal for this project was, to make it a lot more robust, user friendly, fast and usable.
+Some time ago I implemented a similar effect (also Voronoi/Delaunay) in Python ([github.com/MauriceGit/Delaunay_Triangulation](https://github.com/MauriceGit/Delaunay_Triangulation)).
+The main goal for this new project was, to make it a lot more robust, user friendly, fast and actually useable.

 ## Interface: